computationalgeography/lue/document/luepy/introduction.rst

 The LUE database lets you efficiently store huge amounts of attribute values of huge amounts of objects.
 These objects can be located in time and/or in space, and the attribute values can be n-dimensional values.
 The LUE database is `developed <https://github.com/pcraster/lue>`_ by the `PCRaster`_ R&D Team, to be useful in the domain of agent-based and field-based modeling.
 But the data format is general enough to allow it to be used in other domains as well.

-LUE can be used for storing information that is related to agents (AKA objects, individuals, items), e.g.:
+LUE can be used for storing information that is related to objects (AKA agents, individuals, items), e.g.:

 - the location of houses
 - GPS tracks of birds